Light therapy is generally safe. If side effects occur, they're usually mild and short lasting. They may include:

 - Mania, euphoria, hyperactivity or agitation associated with bipolar disorder

 When side effects do occur, they may go away on their own within a few days of starting light therapy.
 You also may be able to manage side effects by reducing treatment time, moving farther from your light box, taking breaks during long sessions or changing the time of day you use light therapy.
-Talk to your doctor for additional advice, or if side effects don't go away or get worse.
+Talk to your doctor for advice if side effects are a problem.

 When to use caution